knavesec/Max/wiki/get-info.md

 * `get-note` returns the notes of each object, typically used with the `add-note` function in the `mark-*` modules
 * `-l` apply column labels as a header.
 All queries with `get-info` do not return column headers (like "UserName","ComputerName","Description",etc) by default with the query
 * `-e/--enabled` returns only the enabled users from the applicable query (only working for `--users` and `--passnotreq`)
+* `path` will return the full path between two input nodes
+* `hvt-paths` will return all paths to HVTs originating from an input node
-* `owned-to-hvts` Return all owned objects with paths to High Value Targets.
+* `owned-paths` will return all paths to HVTs originating from an input node

 #### Examples